 If you cannot pay the full monthly amount on certain debts, contact your creditors and explain the situation.
 Ask them if they can temporarily lower or suspend the payments until your financial situation improves.
 You may also write a letter to your creditors and explain how much you can pay them each month.
 It may help to include a copy of your budget so they can truly see your financial situation.

 These steps may not stop your credit from being damaged, but they are good-faith efforts to pay as much debt as you can.
 They may also help you if your creditors take any legal action against you for failing to pay your debt.

 Document all calls with creditors and debt collectors, and send all letters via certified mail so that you can prove that you sent them.

 Find Extra Money

-Make Sure You Stay Current on Mortgage and Necessities
+Stay Current on Your Mortgage

-Most credit card companies and banks will not settle debts with you until you are several months behind.
+- Be proactive: Most credit card companies and banks will not settle debts with you until you are several months behind.
 However, informing them of your current situation may help you because they can temporarily lower payments or reduce interest rates.

-When you contact the companies calmly explain the situation.
-Being polite and respectful on the phone will help you more than yelling and screaming.
-If you need to keep asking for a manger until you speak to someone that can help your situation.
-Be persistent.
+- Be persistent but patient: When you contact creditors, calmly explain the situation.
+Being polite and respectful will be more beneficial than yelling and screaming.
+If you need to keep asking for a manager until you speak to someone that can help your situation, do so.